GMLC-TDC/HELICS/docs/introduction/timing_exercise.md

     b.
 If Federate B were not uninterruptible what time would it be granted? `_______________`
 ***
 ![alt text](../img/timing_fed_setup.png "Exercise Federate Setup")
 5. Federation Setup \[A:  period=1; B:  period=2; C:  period=3\], Federates will send an update when they have received an update from the all other connected federates.
-Federate A sends an update at time 0, what is the Execution sequence
+Federate A sends an update at time 0, what is the update sequence
 | Time        | Federate(s)     |
 | ------------- |:-------------:|
 |       |       |